wplam107/NLP_Project/README.md

 ## Further Exploration
 - Add TF-IDF to features (maybe now if we have time)
-- Use Neural Nets and transferred learning methods to further evaluate 'description' corpus
+- Use Neural Nets and transferred learning methods to further evaluate 'description'
+- Deeper LDA analysis of 'description'

 Presentation Slides: